jgpws/the-m-x/readme.txt

 = Does this theme support any plugins? =

-The M.X. includes support for Infinite Scroll in Jetpack.
+The M.X. includes support for Infinite Scroll and Tiled Galleries in Jetpack.

 == Changelog ==